-Sometimes we get the question from students and non-commercial users: Why pay for Sigasi Visual HDL?
+Sometimes we get the question: Why pay for Sigasi Visual HDL?
 Adding the claim: TerosHDL does “the same” for free

 TL;DR